firmoholanda/spotify.com-clone/readme.md

 - HTML
 - CSS
-- Bootstrap
+- Personal Framework
 - Github
 - Stickler CI
 - Javascript

-Basic HTML5, CSS3, bootstrap 4 and github was used on this solo project.
+Basic HTML5, CSS3, our personal framework and github was used on this project.